-These two type specimen posters were created for my typography class.
+This type specimen poster was created for my typography class.
 This project was fairly difficult for me.
 I had no problem coming up with designs, but I struggled in incorporating the history of the typeface in the design.
 After some more in depth research, I decided to highlight the fact that Gill Sans drew inspiration from the original typeface used for the London Underground.
-Therefore, the first design incorporates elements from a vintage map of the Underground system, and the second incorporates elements from the London Underground’s logo.
+Therefore, this design incorporates elements from a vintage map of the Underground system.

 This poster was created for the Quinnipiac Bobcats Sport Network.
 They were hosting a discussion with YES Network’s Jack Curry, and had requested a poster detailing the event.

 This poster and info card were created for my typography class.
 The purpose of this project was to shrink a design down to a significantly smaller size (in this case from an 11x17 poster to a 4x6 card) and maintain the information.

 This infographic was created in Adobe Illustrator for the Colby Magazine.
 It was meant to accompany an article about Colby’s new computational biology major.
 It’s purpose was to visualize the growth of data.
 It can be viewed on the Colby website here.

 This website was also created during my time at Krative.
 Although I wasn’t the sole creator of this site (I worked on a team with another intern), I played a very large role in the layout and organization of the information.